Skip to main content

 5m Normal SecurityGroupRequested pod/catalog-6ccc6b5575-w2fvm Pod will get the following Security Groups [sg-037ec36e968f1f5e7]

-Finally, you can view the ENIs managed by the VPC resource controller in the console:
+You can also view the ENIs managed by the VPC resource controller in the AWS console: